Andy in late 2007

 logical foundation for probability theory.

 In 1975, I wrote a draft book entitled Dialectical Logic.
-In it, I tried to demonstrate the logical open-endedness of propositional logic, predicate logic, arithmetic, set theory, and truth theory.
+In it, I discussed the logical open-endedness of propositional logic, predicate logic, arithmetic, set theory, and truth theory.

 In 1976, I completed my Bachelor of Philosophy studies: